Section 10 of 15

 Other than radionuclides, is in a concentration by weight which equals or exceeds the concentration corresponding to the RQ of the material, as shown in Figure 9.12.

 |RQ Pounds (Kilograms)||Concentration by Weight – Percent||Concentration by Weight – PPM|

 This definition does not apply to petroleum products that are lubricants or fuels (see CFR, Title 40 §300.6).

-Hazardous waste—For the purposes of this chapter, means any material that is subject to the Hazardous Waste Manifest Requirements of the EPA specified in CFR, Title 40, Part 262.
+Hazardous waste—Any material that is subject to the Hazardous Waste Manifest Requirements of the EPA specified in CFR, Title 40 §262.

 Intermediate bulk container (IBC)—A rigid or flexible portable packaging, other than a cylinder or portable tank, which is designed for mechanical handling.
-Standards for IBCs manufactured in the United States are set forth in CFR, Title 49, Part 178 subparts N and O.
+Standards for IBCs manufactured in the U.S. are set forth in CFR, Title 49, §178 Subparts N and O.

-Limited quantity—The maximum amount of a hazardous material for which there may be specific labeling or packaging exceptions.
+Limited quantity—The maximum amount of a HazMat for which there may be specific labeling or packaging exceptions.

-Marking—The descriptive name, ID number, instructions, cautions, weight, specification, United Nations (UN) marks, or combinations thereof, required on outer packaging of hazardous materials.
+Marking—The descriptive name, ID number, instructions, cautions, weight, specification, United Nations (UN) marks, or combinations thereof, required on outer packaging of HazMat.

 Mixture—A material composed of more than 1 chemical compound or element.

 Name of contents—The proper shipping name as specified in CFR, Title 49 §172.101.